conda-forge/microed-data-feedstock/README.md

 Installing microed-data
 =======================

-Installing `microed-data` from the `conda-forge` channel can be achieved by adding `conda-forge` to your channels with:
+Installing `microed-data` from the `conda-forge/label/microed-data_dev` channel can be achieved by adding `conda-forge/label/microed-data_dev` to your channels with:

 ```
-conda config --add channels conda-forge
+conda config --add channels conda-forge/label/microed-data_dev
 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `microed-data` can be installed with `conda`:
+Once the `conda-forge/label/microed-data_dev` channel has been enabled, `microed-data` can be installed with `conda`:

 ```
 conda install microed-data